nerves-project/nerves/docs/User Interfaces.md

-In order to deploy the `my_app_ui` Phoenix-based project along with the Nerves-based `my_app_firmware` project, we need to configure our Phoenix `Endpoint` using appropriate settings for deployment on an emdedded device.
+In order to deploy the `my_app_ui` Phoenix-based project along with the Nerves-based `my_app_firmware` project, we need to configure our Phoenix `Endpoint` using appropriate settings for deployment on an embedded device.
 If we're using a poncho project structure, we'll need to keep in mind that the `my_app_ui` configuration won't be applied automatically, so we should either `import` it from there or duplicate the required configuration.